 Start with the best option that you can afford

 Does this seem counterintuitive?
 Beginners might end up buying the cheapest and worst ones, such as cartridge paper, to learn on.
 The logic is: get better and THEN buy quality art supplies.

 I learned the hard way that this doesn’t work.
-I started out with cartridge paper.
+When I started to learn how to watercolor paint, I started out with cartridge paper.
 And, couldn’t get the results I was aiming for.
 I almost gave up on myself as a lousy artist.